Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Convergence of the S-SAM Recursion

 \section{Convergence of the S-SAM Recursion}

 Having characterized the change in landscape induced by the average sharpness regularizer, we now prove that the S-SAM recursion \eqref{eq::sgd_sam_def} indeed produces a critical point of the expected loss $\calL_R$.
 Our analysis is inspired by techniques found in \cite{bah_rauhut_et_al_2021}, \cite{chatterjee_2022}, and \cite{nguegnang_rauhut_et_al_2024}.
-For simplicity, we consider solely the case of diagonal weight matrices.
 Crucially, the presence of the regularizer $R$ allows us to simplify certain arguments relating to the boundedness of the trajectories.